ricmrodrigues/stackaholic.python.fastapi/README.md

 # stackaholic.python.fastapi
-Implementing a simple HTTP API in as many stacks as I can find: Python FastAPI
+Implementing a simple HTTP API in as many stacks as I can find.
+Today we're doing Python FastAPI